Email

 Why accessibility in email isn’t optional anymore

 Get the latest recap of Email’s Not Dead!
-This time, we’re diving deep into what accessibility really means for email, what senders need to consider in 2025, and how brands can stop leaving money and people behind.
+This time, we’re diving deep into what accessibility really means for email, what senders need to consider right now, and how brands can stop leaving money and people behind.

-Accessibility matters, not just because of legal requirements like the upcoming EAA (don’t worry, we’ll explain), but because it's the right thing to do.
+Accessibility matters, not just because of legal requirements like the European Accessibility Act, or EAA, (don’t worry, we’ll explain), but because it’s the right thing to do.
 We’re recapping our latest episode of Emails Not Dead, the crew welcomes back Megan Boshuyzen, Senior Email Developer at Sinch Mailgun and Mailjet, for her third appearance.

 Accessibility in email isn’t a “nice-to-have.”
 It’s a foundational principle for reaching your full audience.